Scholarships for

 Every Student Deserves A Choice

-Education isn’t one-size-fits-all.
-Just as every student is different, every classroom is different, and every school is different.
-Students learn best in an academic environment that is best suited to their learning needs.
+Education isn't one-size-fits-all.
+Just as every student has their own story, every classroom and school has its own character.
+Students learn best and are given the opportunity to excel in academic environments that cater to their learning needs.

-Step Up For Students empowers Florida students and families to build a stronger future through tailored educational opportunities.
-We offer scholarships that provide private school tuition assistance, cover the costs of traveling to a different public school, and support various educational needs through an education savings account.
+At Step Up For Students, we empower Florida students and families to build a stronger future through tailored educational opportunities.
+Our Private School Scholarships offer tuition assistance and support a range of educational needs through education savings accounts.

 Opportunities available through: